- Policy statement

 - annual refresher training

-- policies, procedures and agreements to ensure any processing and/or transfer of person identifiable information is compliant
+- policies, procedures and agreements to ensure any processing and/or transfer of person identifiable information is legally compliant

 Advice and guidance